 Advisory on Fraudulent Invitations on WSDS

-It has come to our attention that fraudulent emails and invitations are being circulated, falsely claiming to represent the World Sustainable Development Summit (WSDS) and offering participation in events abroad, including London.
-It is evident that these fraudulent communications misuse the name of TERI and the WSDS, and impersonate the United Nations.
+It has come to our attention that fraudulent websites, emails, and invitations are being circulated, falsely claiming association with the World Sustainable Development Summit (WSDS).
+These communications, including misleading websites, deceitfully offer participation in events abroad, such as in London, while misusing the name of TERI and WSDS and, at times, impersonating the United Nations.
+Stakeholders are strongly advised to exercise caution and verify the authenticity of any communication through TERI’s official channels only.

-It is therefore warned to all stakeholders to exercise extreme caution against such fraudulent emails.
+It is therefore warned to all stakeholders to exercise extreme caution against such fraudulent emails and websites.
 We strongly suggest that individuals do not rely upon any communication received from any source other than the official channels of TERI.
 In case of any doubt or to verify the authenticity of an invitation, please immediately contact our office at wsds@teri.res.in

 • Emails from addresses such as @summits25.com, @wsd-summits.org, and @wsd-summit.org, falsely promising complimentary travel, visa support, or financial grants